 WHEN ADMISSION IS REQUIRED

-If feeding is affected by the breastfeeding baby or child's illness then the parent will need advice on managing her breasts.
-A sudden reduction in breastfeeding puts the parent at risk of discomfort and mastitis, particularly in an exclusively breastfed baby.
-If they are in discomfort the parent should express, whether by hand or pump.
+If feeding is affected by the breastfeeding/chestfeeding baby or child's illness then the mother/parent will need advice on managing the breasts/chest.
+A sudden reduction in breastfeeding/chestfeeding puts the parent at risk of discomfort and mastitis, particularly in an exclusively breastfed/chestfed baby.
+If they are in discomfort the mother/parent should express, whether by hand or pump.
 They may also wish to get milk to give to the baby by another route, for example nasogastric tube.
-Those who are not used to expressing may find it difficult to get 'let down' (milk ejection) - they can be advised to warm the breast and look at pictures/videos of the baby or smell the baby.
-If the baby can feed a little bit then the parent could continue to express after a brief feed.
+Those who are not used to expressing may find it difficult to get 'let down' (milk ejection) - they can be advised to warm the breast/chest and look at pictures/videos of the baby or smell the baby.
+If the baby can feed a little bit then the mother/parent could continue to express after a brief feed.

 Also remember that NICE Guidance on care in the first 2 months of life recommends that

 Breastfeeding/chestfeeding support should be made available regardless of the location of care

-Healthcare professionals should have sufficient time, as a priority, to give support to a parent and baby during initiation and continuation of breastfeeding
+Healthcare professionals should have sufficient time, as a priority, to give support to a mother/parent and baby during initiation and continuation of breastfeeding/chestfeeding

-So if your department admits young babies, it needs to have staff available with the time and expertise to give breastfeeding support to their families
+So if your department admits young babies, it needs to have staff available with the time and expertise to give feeding support to their families

 Have a look at Sarah's story of breastfeeding a baby undergoing surgery